Frequently Asked Questions

 A UROP is considered to be an extra-curricular educational activity at Imperial, and it is not work nor employment.

 For any UROP undertaken from 1 January 2026, a supervisor (and therefore the host dept) must provide or facilitate a bursary (financial support) for the student.
 Proposed supervisors who are unable to provide a bursary from funds they have access to ought to be willing to support a bursary application to a third party, including Imperial’s scheme, any dept-level scheme or an external scheme where they exist.
-Please note that family and personal resources are not valid sources of a bursary.
+Personal and/or family funding is not considered an acceptable source of a bursary.
 The host dept must identify the bursary when completing the registration procedure (form).
-Further guidance will be published on 1 January 2026.

 Imperial encourages supervisors to assist students but students must not leave it to the last moment.